chembience/chembience/README.rst

 web applications and microservices.
 At its current development stage, Chembience supports two types of base application
 containers: (1) a `Python <https://www.python.org/>`_/`Django <https://www.djangoproject.com/>`_/`Django REST framework <https://www.django-rest-framework.org/>`_
--based container type which is specifically suited for the development of web-based applications, and (2) a Python shell-based container type which allows for the execution of script-based applications.
+-based container type which is specifically suited for the development of web-based applications, and (2) a Python shell-based container type which allows for the execution of script-based python applications.
 Both base container types have pre-configured access to a `Postgres <https://www.postgresql.org/>`_ databases system running in another Docker container.
 All containers including the database container have the `RDKit <http://www.rdkit.org/>`_  toolkit for building
 `chemoinformatics <https://en.wikipedia.org/wiki/Cheminformatics>`_-centric applications readily available (either as Python module or Postgres extension).
 The following schema provides an overview about Chembience.